 - Boarding costs not included in any plan

-If you have a pet, you know that your furry friend is much more than a piece of your property — he or she is a valued member of your family.
+If you are a pet owner, you know that your furry friend is much more than a piece of your property — he or she is a valued member of your family.
 Unfortunately, if you don’t have a pet insurance policy, you could be left with major medical bills if your pet is injured or contracts a serious illness that requires medical tests or attention.

 Progressive Pet Insurance currently only offers coverage for cats and dogs.
-Although a wide range of breeds and animal ages qualify for coverage through Progressive, you cannot insure any other type of pet through its current policy lineup.
-This means that if you need to insure a bird, reptile, fish or other exotic pet, you’ll need to choose another insurance provider.
+Although a wide range of breeds and animal ages qualify for pet coverage through Progressive, you cannot insure any other type of pet through its current policy lineup.
+This means that if you need to insure a bird, reptile, fish or other exotic pet, you’ll need to choose another pet insurer.

 The BestBenefit plan is Progressive’s most comprehensive and popular pet insurance plan.
 This plan includes coverages for a wide range of surgeries, emergency care, treatments and other services deemed medically necessary by your veterinarian.
 Some of the most important coverages that come with this plan include the following: